-As mentioned, the first and major limitation of this SRMA on TCZ use in COVID-19 is the lack of data from RCTs.
-In their absence, the present revision is based on observational studies; therefore, conclusions should be considered as founded on weak evidence.
-Moreover, a second limitation is the fact that most of the included studies were retrospective in nature.
-A third limitation is the heterogeneity regarding the study population (I2 index) and the potential risk of detected bias.
-Fourth, variations in criteria for prescribing TCZ may not be ruled out in the included studies, although most of them indicated TCZ use to treat those patients with severe COVID-19 with systemic hyperinflammatory state.
-Fifth, important factors influencing the effect of TCZ on clinical outcomes such as the baseline characteristics of the patients included, the average time from symptoms onset to TCZ administration, the clinical severity of the disease at the time of TCZ administration, the doses and the form of administration used, the hospital site from where TCZ was indicated, or the use of concomitant drug regimens could not be evaluated in-depth, since they were not uniformly provided by the included studies.
-Sixth, in the vast majority of included studies, there is a lack of subgroup analyses according to age, sex or underlying conditions, concomitant treatments, requirement of mechanical ventilation or ICU admission, and comparisons between ventilated and non-ventilated patients.
-Finally, there is a wide range in the median time of follow-up after TCZ administration, which hinders assessment of consistent improvement, late-onset adverse events and real in-hospital mortality in those patients with prolonged evolution.
-Thus, some patients considered "survivors" in some included studies may have ended up dying.
+386 As mentioned, the first and major limitation of this SRMA is the lack of data from RCTs.
+387 In their absence, the present revision was based on observational studies; therefore, conclusions should be considered with caution.
+Moreover, a second limitation is the fact 388 389 that most of the included studies were retrospective in nature.
+A third limitation is the heterogeneity regarding the study population (I2 index) and the potential risk of 390 391 detected bias.
+Fourth, variations in criteria for prescribing TCZ may not be ruled out in 392 the included studies, although most of them indicated TCZ use to treat those patients 393 with severe COVID-19 with the systemic hyperinflammatory state.
+Fifth, important 394 factors influencing the effect of TCZ on clinical outcomes such as the baseline 395 characteristics of the patients included, the average time from symptoms onset to TCZ administration, the clinical severity of the disease at the time of TCZ administration, the 396 397 doses and the form of administration used, the hospital site from where TCZ was 398 indicated, or the use of concomitant drug regimens could not be evaluated in-depth, since they were not uniformly provided by the included studies.
+Sixth, in the vast 399 400 majority of included studies, there is a lack of subgroup analyses according to age, sex 401 or underlying conditions, concomitant treatments, the requirement of mechanical 402 ventilation or ICU admission, and comparisons between ventilated and non-ventilated 403 patients.
+Finally, there is a wide range in the median time of follow-up after TCZ 404 administration, which hinders assessment of consistent improvement, late-onset 405 adverse events, and real in-hospital mortality in those patients with prolonged 406 evolution.
+Thus, some patients considered "survivors" in some included studies may 407 have ended up dying.

-In conclusion, this systematic review and meta-analysis provides updated and extended data on the use of TCZ in COVID-19.
-Pending evidence from RCTs, this investigation was restricted to current available data from observational studies.
-The present results showed TCZ to be beneficial in reducing overall in-hospital mortality in adults with COVID-19, with a NNT to save one life of 20.
-These findings were more apparent in those non-critically-ill COVID-19 patients admitted to hospital wards, receiving TCZ at early stage of the hyperinflammatory response syndrome.
-By contrast, the TCZ-group appears to be at higher risk for secondary infections, especially in those critically-ill patients admitted to ICU.
-Notwithstanding these results, conclusions should be considered as weak evidence since they are based on observational studies, most of them retrospective.
-However, these findings may help physicians and researchers to optimize strategies towards precision medicine when designing further RCTs focused on the use of TCZ.
+409 In conclusion, pending evidence from RCTs, this systematic review provides updated and 410 extended data from observational studies on the use of TCZ in COVID-19.
+The present 411 results showed TCZ to be beneficial in reducing overall in-hospital mortality in adults 412 with COVID-19, with an NNT to save one life of 20.
+These findings were more apparent 413 in those non-critically-ill COVID-19 patients admitted to hospital wards, receiving TCZ at 414 the early stage of hyperinflammatory response syndrome.
+By contrast, the TCZ-group 415 was at higher risk for secondary infections, especially in those patients admitted to ICU.
+416 Notwithstanding these results, conclusions should be considered as weak evidence since they are based on observational studies, most of them retrospective.
+However, these 417 findings may help physicians and researchers to optimize strategies towards precision medicine when designing further RCTs focused on the use of TCZ in COVID-19.